F! (Philippine TV program): 2003–2006: Amanda is in; Cher is out

 In January 2003, one of the original hosts of the show, Cher Calvin left the country to pursue a broadcasting career in the United States.
 That leaves Aquino and Osena-Paez as the original hosts.
 During the latter part of the year, the show welcomed supermodel Amanda Griffin as the replacement for Calvin.
+On November 22, 2003, the show moved to Studio 23.

 2006: F's Farewell

 The show didn't last long because ratings started to slide.
 F aired its last episode on February 26, 2006, due to this cause.
 The F girls decided to part ways after 7 years of working together, bringing Filipino viewers a different view in lifestyle programming.
 However, Aquino didn't leave the hosting of lifestyle show as she hosted Us Girls with actresses Cheska Garcia and Iya Villania joining her as the main hosts.

-2007–2009: Life after F: Future Plans

-After F ceased airing, the girls became successful in their careers.
-Angel Aquino became a successful actress and still continuing what she started at F as a lifestyle host.
-Cher Calvin became a journalist in the United States at KTLA-TV.
-Daphne Oseña-Paez started her own business by selling furniture, became the host of lifestyle show Urban Zone in ABS-CBN and Amanda Griffin still continues being a model.

 2009: Olay TV Reunion of F Girls after a decade

 In 2009, the F girls were reunited once again after 10 years of working together in F. They had interviews, photoshoots and even guest appearances on TV and radio.
 ABS-CBN executives decided that the original F girls would do a comeback special as they reminisce the days they had working again.
 The TV special was sponsored by Olay Total Effects Cream, which is also being advertised in the show.
 F's Reunion episode was premiered September 27, 2009, one day after the destruction done by Typhoon Ondoy (Ketsana).